Studio Directors may contact our office for ENTRY FEES and ONLINE Entry Instructions.

 NUMBER OF ENTRIES: Entries will be on a first-come, first serve basis and will be limited to the amount of performance time available.
 BOOGIE FEVER USA reserves the right to add additional competition days or move the competition location due to unforeseen circumstances.
 BOGIE FEVER USA also bears the right to refuse entries at their discretion.

 VIDEO TAPING AND PHOTOGRAPHY IS PROHIBITED AT BOOGIE FEVER USA EVENTS.
 DRC VIDEO PRODUCTIONS AND DANCE SNAPS WILL BE AT ALL REGIONAL COMPETITIONS.
 All Teachers & Dancers receive FREE Photo & Video.

 Only CERTIFIED FUNDS will be accepted for payment.
 Make Payable to: Boogie Fever USA.
-We suggest using the ONLINE entry system for accuracy, contact us for how to enter ONLINE if you are unsure.
+All Entries must be entered ONLINE using our Registration Software.
 Entries are accepted on a first come, first served basis & limited to the amount of performance time available.
 A conformation e-mail will be sent via e-mail/mail a week prior to the regional competition, unpaid entries will not receive an individual schedule.
 A general performance schedule will be posted on the website a week prior to the competition.
 If entry fees are not paid then we will not to allow performers to participate in the competition.
-ALL ENTRIES SHOULD BE PAID BY CERTIFIED FUNDS.
+ALL ENTRIES NEED TO BE PAID BY CERTIFIED FUNDS.

 ALL FEES ARE NON-REFUNDABLE FOR ANY REASON…credits can be issued for future events based on the individual situation.
 Studio Directors must facilitate this communication; our office will not speak with parents/guardians of performers.

-Routines awarded an Sapphire Award or higher qualify to compete in the Boogie Fever USA National Dance Championships Finals.
-Finals information is available by request.
+Routines awarded an Sapphire Award or higher qualify to compete in the Boogie Fever USA National Dance Championships.
+Championships information is available by request.
 Information will also be provided at the regional competition.
 Please let us know if you need finals information.